FranBol/ANN-MBDoE/README.md

 - `Training_example.py` — for the illustrative example
 - `Training_case_study.py` — for the case study

-The saved models can subsequently be used as surrogate models within a MBDoE optimisation loop.
+The saved models can subsequently be used as surrogate models within a MBDoE optimization loop.

 ### 3. Sequential experimental design (`Sequential planning/`)